Akropolis Ancient Coins

 whom Jesus Christ was crucified.
 Matthew 27:2. Æ prutah, 15 mm.
 Obv:

 office, but "a pagan symbol abhorrent to the Jews," per Hendin.
-Rev: date "LIZ"
+Rev: date "HZ"

 3. Alexander Jannaeus; 103-76 B.C.; Æ prutah, 14 mm.
 The "Widow's Mite" of the